View Document Text

 price.

-Convertible Securities - While convertible securities generally offer lower yields than non-convertible
+Convertible Securities: While convertible securities generally offer lower yields than non-convertible debt

-debt securities of similar quality, their prices can reflect changes in the value of the underlying common
+securities of similar quality, their prices can reflect changes in the value of the underlying common stock.

-it into the underlying common stock or the cash value of the underlying common stock.
-Thus, an account
+underlying common stock or the cash value of the underlying common stock.
+Thus, an account is not able

-is not able to control whether the issuer of a convertible security chooses to convert that security.
-If the
+to control whether the issuer of a convertible security chooses to convert that security.
+If the issuer chooses

-issuer chooses to do so, this action could have an adverse effect on an account’s ability to achieve its
+to do so, this action could have an adverse effect on an account's ability to achieve its investment objectives.

 changing interest rates than debt obligations of comparable maturities that make current cash distributions